 In some cases, single web pages offer the user everything they are looking for.
 This can be an amazing thing, especially if they can convert from leads to buyers on that page.
 You also might have a page that simply asks people to complete a form.
 Either way, these individuals will be spending less time on your site thus feeding the bounce rate monster.
 On the flip side, if they are converting, then why change anything?
 After all, your goal is to increase sales and not have a healthy bounce rate with empty pockets.

-In order to gauge if bounce rate is something you shouldn’t even be worried about, go into Google Analytics and look at the Average Session Duration and Time Spent on Page.
-If users are dedicating a few minutes on more pages, this sends positive signals to Google that they found your content to be highly meaningful and relevant to their needs.
+In order to gauge if the bounce rate is something you shouldn’t even be worried about, go into Google Analytics and look at the Average Session Duration and Time Spent on Page.
+If users are dedicating a few minutes to more pages, this sends positive signals to Google that they found your content to be highly meaningful and relevant to their needs.

 Properly optimized landing pages with quick-hit CTA forms generally experience session durations of less than a minute.
 If this is the case, consider enticing visitors to read some of your blogs.
-You can create a wrapper advertising three relevant blogs that take the reader to yet another page, while prolonging their time spent on your site.
+You can create a wrapper advertising three relevant blogs that take the reader to yet another page while prolonging their time spent on your site.

 3. Misleading Meta Description and Title Tag

 It is important that your title tag and meta description accurately summarizes the content on your page.
 If this isn’t the case, visitors can enter your site expecting to find certain information, and then bounce out in annoyance feeling deceived.
 If your game is clickbait.
 First of all, this isn’t 2002; clickbait is a thing of the past because it no longer works (it actually hurts you with a high bounce rate and you will begin to fall in rankings).
 But in most cases, there is an innocent mistake.
 This is an easy fix; simply pull down all your tags and meta descriptions and compare them to the page’s content.
-Then, based on whatever makes sense for your organization, either change the tags and meta to reflect the page, or change the content on your pages to reflect the title tags and meta.
-In most cases it makes sense to change the title tags and meta, especially if your rankings are in good health.
+Then, based on whatever makes sense for your organization, either change the tags and meta to reflect the page or change the content on your pages to reflect the title tags and meta.
+In most cases, it makes sense to change the title tags and meta, especially if your rankings are in good health.

 4. Obnoxious UX

 If you are blasting web visitors with pop-up surveys, ads and email subscribe buttons, these obnoxious CTA components (as amazing as they may appear to your marketing and sales teams) are likely pissing off your potential customers.
-In other cases poor site navigation can kill the user experience and hike up those bounce rates.
+In other cases, poor site navigation can kill the user experience and hike up those bounce rates.
 Another tell-tale sign that your bounce rate is high is if your blog is missing a search box or your navigation menu is hard to access on a mobile device.

 We all know our websites inside and out.
 But remember, what may seem logical and intuitive to us may not strike the user the same way.
 Partner with a savvy web designer to avoid making any design mistakes, and you should see a decline in your bounce rate.